hapipip/patchwork/API.md

 ## Interface

-Patchwork exports a single function `patch` accepting a String or an Array specifying the configuration paths you want aggregate.
+Pellmell exports a single function `patch` accepting a String or an Array specifying the configuration paths you want aggregate.

 ### `patch(basesDir)`